apache/druid/docs/querying/sql-functions.md

 ## TIME_FLOOR

 Rounds down a timestamp to a given ISO 8601 time period.
 You can specify `origin` to provide a reference timestamp from which to start rounding.
-If provided, `timezone`, should be a time zone name like `America/Los_Angeles` or an offset like `-08:00`.
+If provided, `timezone` should be a time zone name like `America/Los_Angeles` or an offset like `-08:00`.

 * **Syntax:** `TIME_FLOOR(timestamp_expr, period[, origin[, timezone]])`
 * **Function type:** Scalar, date and time